 - Nan Hua Primary School

 Possible future boost: We don’t know if student intake will increase for the two universities in the future, but a dive into our data already shows that rental psf figures for HDB resale flats in Clementi matches that of more centrally-located estates, even though average sale prices for flats in Clementi are cheaper.
-This is an unique observation.
+This is a unique observation.

 So, you can conceivably buy a cheaper resale flat in Clementi and in the meantime free up your financial resources for other forms of investment.
-After live in the cheaper flat for five years, you can then upgrade to a private property and rent out the flat for rental income.
-Now, the above is reassuring piece of data that points to potentially higher rental yield for Clementi HDB flats, as compared to other HDB estates.
+After living in the cheaper flat for five years, you can then upgrade to a private property and rent out the flat for rental income.
+Now, the above is a reassuring piece of data that points to potentially higher rental yield for Clementi HDB flats, as compared to other HDB estates.